Otiorhynchus sulcatus

 Plants - AzaleaBegoniaCyclamen & Primula.
 These pests can attack almost all species when in the same pot - so be vigilant when using poorly stored compost.

-N. B. - If there aren't signs of an infestation on the foliage, skip this step and move on.
+N. B. - If there aren't signs of an infestation/bugs on the foliage, skip this step and move on to the larvae section below.

 For those who do have the adult bugs on the leaves, there are two stages to remove them - addressing these first, and then the larvae.
 It's essential to deal with the infestation in this order as the bugs will stay localised to the soil.
 If you start tinkering with larvae and then the critters, the latter easily fall back into the soil when washed away, thus leading to a further attack.
 Finding mature Vine Weevils on houseplants is rare, as it takes up to a year for the eggs to develop into adults.
 The larvae will do so much damage to the roots, it'll usually result in plant death before the year's up.
 If the plant is littered in the adult weevils, consider using a pesticide to eradicate the population.